MehmetMHY/algorithm-challenges/README.md

 - To see and/or use most of these algorithms, you we will need Jupyter Notebook.

 ## Table of Context:
+- <ins>Jumping Jims Encore:</ins>
+  - About: Its an interesting graph problem.
+To see all the details, please view: Jumping-Jims-Encore-Problem/README.md
+  - Requirements:
+    - Python3
+    - matplotlib
+    - networkx

 - <ins>L System:</ins>
   - About: A simple L-System generator.
 To learn more about L-Systems, you can refer to this source: https://en.wikipedia.org/wiki/L-system
   - Requirements: